search for a partner.

 About 5 years ago (sometime in 2008/2009), I did a write up, intended towards those who would consider being my partner.
 I don't know if anyone (of my prospective partners) read it.
 This is another attempt, for the earlier one probably was too terse and arrogant.

 I am atheist (for most practical purposes), liberal (probably too liberal), curious, etc. I have questioned many of my prejudices.
 I have uncommon thoughts on religion, marriage, education, learning etc. This essay is intended to be a conversation starter, with people who might have similar thoughts.
 Unfortunately I don't know of any better way to reach the ones I am looking for.
 My effort is not to convince you, but to explain my point of view, so if you have somewhat similar thoughts (and are a girl looking for a partner) then probably we could start a conversation.
-If you stumble upon this document, don't read it unless you are comfortable with reading liberal (much more liberal that what liberal means in most conversations) thoughts on the above topics.
+If you stumble upon this document, don't read it unless you are comfortable reading liberal (much more liberal that what liberal means in most conversations) thoughts on the above topics.

 To someone considering me as partner.